Collie in an Apartment

 Noise Level

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Collies have particular requirements based on their large size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Collies sit in the large-size category, shed at a heavy level, and carry documented risk for collie eye anomaly and hip dysplasia — those three factors drive most of the daily-care decisions.

 Exercise Solutions

 The key to a happy, healthy Collie is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+A sedentary lifestyle carries health risks regardless of breed predisposition — joint stiffness, weight gain, and behavioral issues increase with inactivity.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level